 STATE OF MINNESOTA

 COUNTY OF

 Plaintiff (tenant) RENT ESCROW AFFIDAVIT

-vs. ALIBATI

-FILE NO:
+vs. FILE NO:

 Defendant (Landlord)

 Plaintiff states under oath:

 1) My address is

 2) My landlord's name is

 3) My landlord's address is

 4) The monthly rent is \$

-5) " I sent the landlord a letter descril them within 14 days.
-A copy of n and /
+them within 14 days.
+A copy of r I sent the landlord a letter describing the repair problems or violations of the lease.
+The landlord did not fix them within 14 days.
+A copy of my letter is attached. and / or

-d to make repairs.
-The inspector's deadline has passed, and the landlord has of the inspector's orders is attached.
+" An inspector ordered the landlord to make repairs.
+The inspector's deadline has passed, and the landlord has not made all the repairs.
+A copy of the inspector's orders is attached.

 6) As of today, the amount of rent that I owe is \$ the court.
 I am depositing that amount with

 7) My best estimate is that it would cost \$ for the landlord to make all the repairs.

-8) The landlord has known about these repair products date or dates oblems since approximately the following
+8) The landlord has known about these repair pr oblems since approximately the following

 9) Since these repair problems have existed, my apartment has not been worth the amount

 of rent I pay.
 It has only been worth \$ per month.

-10) I respectfully ask the court to issue an order i including the following:
+10) I respectfully ask the court to issue an order including the following:

-a.
-Order the landlord to make all o of the repairs right away. b.
-Reduce my rent to \$ per month until the month after all of the rep pairs are completed.
-For any repairs that the repairs myself and deduct the ne, authorize me to pay for c.
-Of the money I deposited with t the court, order that \$ be return ed to me, for the rent that I have paid while t he landlord did not make the r epairs. d.
-If I am entitled to more rent mo oney back for the repair proble ms in the past months, enter a judgment against the la ndlord for \$ and authorize me to collect the judgment by taking it out of future months' rent. e.
-If I have used an attorney, enter r a judgment in my favor for re asonable attorney fees.
-Authorize me to collect the judg gment by taking it out of future e months' rent. f.
-Set a follow-up hearing to make e sure the landlord has made th ne repairs ordered. g.
-Other: pest of my knowledge, I am not filingly the law, and there is evidence fo Dated: Signature Daytime phone Subscribed and sworn to me this day of 20 Notary Public
+d a.
+Order Order the landiord to make all of the repairs right away. b o.
+Reduce e my rent to \$ per month until the month after all of the repairs are • that the landlord does not comp to the payments from future ren dline, authorize me to pay for c c.
+Of the money I deposited wit th the court, order that \$ be retu irned to me, for the rer nt that I have paid whi le the landlord did not make the e repairs. c d.
+If I am If I am entitled to more rent money back for the repair problems in the past months, enter a i judgment against the e landlord for \$ and authorize me e to collect the jud Igment by taking it out t of future months' rent. e e.
+If I hav If I have used an attorney, enter a judgment in my favor for reasonable attorney fees.
+Author Authorize me to collect the judgment by taking it out of future months' rent. f Set a fo Set a follow-up hearing to make sure the landlord has made the repairs ordered. g g.
+Other: - filing this case for an improper refor them.
+I know that I can be Dated: Signature Daytime phone Subscribe ed and sworr n to me this day of 20 Notary Public